Hosting an event in Port Stephens

 Council requires a minimum of $20million in cover and must be listed as an interested party on all Certificates of Currency.

-Your application cannot be assessed without this insurance in place.
+Your application cannot be approved without this insurance in place.

 Importantly, any vendors you engage to operate at your event (such as food vendors or amusement operators) are also required to have their own insurances in place.
 As the event organiser, it’s your responsibility to ensure you receive a copy of the vendor’s public liability insurance in addition to your own.
 Food vendors may also require a current Food Safety Supervisors (FSS) Certificate.
 This can all be explained by one of our Event staff.

 Generally, yes.
 However, every effort has been made to keep fees as low as possible for event organisers and ensure Port Stephens remains an event location of choice.
-If you are a community or not-for-profit group running a low impact event, you may qualify for a fee exemption.
-Criteria is outlined in our Community Events fact sheet. <is that Events in Port Stephens fact sheet (PDF 180KB) Janelle>?
+If you are a community or not-for-profit group running a low impact event, you may qualify for a not-for-profit fee discount.

 Depending on the nature of your event other permits and approvals may be required for things such as: